allenu/Synthie/README.md

 # Synthie

 Synthie is an 8-bit style synth audio/music player.
-It's a work in progress.
+It is written in a functional programming style.
+It's written in C++ but doesn't use any classes, just structs and functions to transform data from one state to another.

 For more information, read blog posts here: